What is ‘None’ – the equivalent of Null in Python?

 Note: The first letter in ‘None’ keyword is the capital N. The small ‘n’ will produce an error.

-In other programming languages, for example, this is how you may create a null variable in PHP and Java:
+In other programming languages, for example, this is how you may create a null variable:

 In Java: